 - where prior approval is required, in accordance with the details approved

-Unless the local planning authority and the developer agree otherwise in writing, to a mutually agreed extension of time.
+Unless we and the developer agree otherwise in writing to a mutually agreed extension of time.

 School fences and walls adjacent to a highway

 The new changes allow schools to build a higher boundary fence or wall adjacent to a highway.
 This is up to 2m.
 This is provided it does not create an obstruction likely to be a danger for highway users.
 If it does, it should be reduced in height to 1m.
 This includes new free school premises, provided the relevant Minister has approved the school.
 This is also for buildings being used for a temporary period as a school.
 See below.

 The new changes allow increased permitted development thresholds for changes of use from B1 or B2 to B8, or from B2 or B8 to B1, from 235m² to 500m².